Ayub Bachchu: 1977–1990: Feelings and Souls

 While working with his own band Ugly Boys, Bachchu joined the rock band Feelings (now known as Nagar Baul) in 1977.
 Feelings' frontman James stated that he saw Bachchu playing guitar at a tea stall.
 He was amazed by the playing style of Bachchu and he asked him to join the band.
 In the mid-1977, he joined the band as the lead guitarist and only stayed with the band for next two years until in 1980, he got a contract from Souls, as their lead guitarist Sajed ul Alam had left the band for the United States.
 Bachchu was playing with Feelings in a club in Chittagong, where Souls' keyboardist Naquib Khan was present.
 He was amazed by the playing of Bachchu and he talked to lead singer Tapan Chowdhury about it.
 Both of them saw Bachchu playing in the club next day and they asked him to join Souls.
 He joined Souls in early-1980 and played with the band for next 10 years as the lead guitarist, songwriter and occasional singer.
-He had appeared on four studio albums of the band, including Super Souls (1982), College Er Corridore (1985) and Manush Matir Kachakachi (1987), which features the first song sung by him, "Harano Bikeler Golpo".
-His last album with Souls was East and West (1988).
+He had appeared on three studio albums College Er Corridore (1985), Manush Matir Kachakachi (1987) and East and West (1988).
 In the late-1990, Bachchu left Souls and went on to form his own band Little River Band, which later became famous as Love Runs Blind.
 He reunited with Souls in several reunion shows and has performed with members of the band like Tapan Chowdhury, Kumar Bishwajit and Naquib Khan in several shows.
 In 2012, Bachchu told The Daily Star that: